What is latency or lag?

 Latency and gaming

 In the gaming world, latency is more commonly referred to as 'lag'.
-We've given latency in gaming its own section because, of all of the types of activity latency affects, gaming is the one most people will notice.
+We've given latency in gaming its own section because, of all the types of activity latency affects, gaming is the one most people will notice.
 It is also where there are the most misconceptions and nuances to be discussed.
 To break this down, let's take a look at the issues (or not) of gaming at various levels of latency.

 Sony's playstation now streaming service